Somali Americans

 Somali Americans are Americans of Somali ancestry.
 The first ethnic Somalis to arrive in the U.S. were sailors who came in the 1920s from British Somaliland.
-They were followed by students pursuing higher studies in the 1960s and 1970s, by the late 1970s through the late 1980s and early 1990s more Somalis arrived.
-However, it was not until the mid and late 1990s when the civil war in Somalia broke out that the majority of Somalis arrived in the United States.
-The Somali community in the U.S is now among the largest in the Somali diaspora.
+They were followed by students pursuing higher studies in the 1960s and 1970s.
+From the late 1970s to the late 1980s and early 1990s, more Somalis arrived.

+In the mid and late 1990s, the largest number of Somalis arrived, after civil war in Somalia.
+The Somali community in the U.S. is now among the largest in the Somali diaspora.